 Later deadlines: Aug 13, 2019 (Full proposal), Nov 13, 2019 (Full proposal), Jan 15, 2020 (Full proposal)

 Applicant type: Nonprofit College / University

 Location of residency: HawaiiView website Save Need help writing this grant?

-Note: Online Inquiry Forms are required before submitting a full proposal and will be reviewed by foundation staff on a rolling basis.
-Within one month of receipt of your Online Inquiry Form, we will contact you.
-If you are invited to submit a full proposal, the deadlines are listed above ('Full Proposal' deadline).
+NOTE: Online Inquiry Forms will be reviewed by foundation staff on a rolling basis, so they may be submitted at any time during the year.
+Within one month of receipt of your Online Inquiry Form, we will contact you to request more information, invite you to submit a full proposal, or inform you that the foundation will be unable to consider a full proposal due to limited resources and/or a mismatch with foundation priorities.
+If you are invited to submit a full proposal, it will be due at the deadlines above.

 Founded in 1962, the Harold K.L.
 Castle Foundation works to build resources for Hawai‘i’s future.
 We do so by investing in promising initiatives and organizations through grantmaking, using our convening power, and introducing and spreading new ideas and approaches to help solve some of Hawai‘i’s most pressing problems.

 Marine Conservation Strategy

 Affecting immediate and measurable change in our oceans in the near term, and improving governance and management to ensure healthier, resilient, and sustainable nearshore marine ecosystems in the long term via broad-based partnership and an adaptive, community-based approach.

 The Marine Resource Conservation Theory of Change depicts the conceptual flow from our giving strategies, through our measurable outputs, to our long-term outcomes and our ultimate goal of realizing the Foundations nearshore marine conservation vision.

 You can learn more about this opportunity by visiting the funder's website.